underdogliu/vox-profile-release/README.md

 ## Vox-Profile: A Speech Foundation Model Benchmark for Characterizing Diverse Speaker and Speech Traits

-#### In this repo, we present Vox-Profile, one of the first benchmarking efforts that systematically evaluate rich multi-dimensional speaker and speech traits from English-speaking voices.
-Overall, our benchmark is presented below:
+#### In this repo, we present Vox-Profile [[Paper Link](https://arxiv.org/pdf/2505.14648)], one of the first benchmarking efforts that systematically evaluate rich multi-dimensional speaker and speech traits from English-speaking voices.
+Our benchmark is presented below:

 <div align="center">
  <img src="img/vox-profile.png" width="800px">
 </div>

 In Vox-Profile, we experiments with over 15 publicly available datasets to predict static traits (speaker age, speaker sex, speaker accent, and voice quality) and dynamic traits (speech emotion, speech flow, and speech expressiveness) in different recording conditions and elicitation settings (e.g., read, spontaneous, and conversational speech).
-We integrates linguistically informed taxonomy to better address the inherently subjective nature of these trait and inconsistent experimental conditions across literature.
 Our labeling taxonomy is described below:

 <div align="center">
  <img src="img/label_mapping.png" width="400px">